-Minimize the use of air-conditioning by installing air-conditioning units only in the bedrooms or by not installing any air-conditioning unit at all.
+Minimize the use of air-conditioning by installing air-conditioning units only in the bedrooms or of 1 per 20 m, must be provided in the living rooms, bedrooms and kitchens which are not equipped with any air-conditioning unit.

-To earn points following this path, ceiling fans or wall-mounted fans, with a minimum density of 1 per 20 m2, must be provided in the living rooms, bedrooms and kitchens which are not equipped with any air-conditioning unit.
+To earn points following this path, ceiling fans or wall-mounted fans, with a minimum density referred to as inverters for split-units) to ensure better part-load systems efficiency.